RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 Pandoc provides an interface for users to write programs (known as filters) which act on the intermediate AST.
-A tutorial about filters can be found [here](http://pandoc.org/filters.html).
+For more info see the [filter tutorial](http://pandoc.org/filters.html) and the [Lua filter tutorial](http://pandoc.org/lua-filters.html).

 This page collects together third party filters which can be used to add functionality to pandoc.